taddev/lazyboy/Readme.md

 Package to wrap the CouchDB initialization for inclusion into the revel framework.

 ## Usage
-To use this package you'll need to *get* it from here and add it as a module to your revel application.
+To clone this repository and play with the code of source your would have to *get* it.

 `go get github.com/taddevries/lazyboy`

+Otherwise you can just *install* the package into your $GOPATH, or %GOPATH% for Windows users.

+`go install github.com/taddevries/lazyboy`

 ### conf/app.conf
 Add this package as a module to your revel application and configure it for use with the connection information as follows.